 Nate and Elinda (Enright) Steury arrived at Kafakumba in mid-2013.
 They serve the Church here in Zambia in several ways.
 Since John's death, Nate does some accounting at Bee Sweet Honey, helping Nathan Enright in the management aspects of the business.

 He is also here to provide support for the United Methodist pastors in Zambia and is himself a pastor of the English speaking congregation at Kafakumba Training Center.
-Elinda is a nurse and a professor of nursing.
-She currently teaches online at Eastern Florida State College Nursing School.
+Elinda is a nurse and an online professor of nursing.

 Nate and Elinda were both born and raised as MK's (Missionary Kids) in Africa.
 Elinda was born in Zaire (now the Democratic Republic of Congo) to Ken and Lorraine Enright, and Nate in Kenya to Ernie and Sue Steury.